mohit-2003/Paytm-Clone/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/Akash-Ramjyothi/Paytm-Clone?color=yellow)
 ## 📜 Description:
 Developed a Clone of the Paytm App.
 Currently it consists only of UI elements, but can later be configured and linked to a Remote Database and APIs.
-Extensively used Dynamic Widgets to load the required Resources and Assets, also made the app highly responsive and compatible with various screen sizes
+Extensively used Dynamic Widgets to load the required Resources and Assets, also made the app highly responsive and compatible with various screen sizes.

 ## 🌎 Released Android Application:
 https://gofile.io/d/bOF5U3